 Need For Proper Disposal Of Medicines In India

 Most pharmaceutical drugs become ineffective or even toxic to the human body after expiration, but they are equally hazardous to the ecological balance when improperly discarded.
 These drugs cause severe environmental pollution by contaminating the water supplies, soil and in turn wildlife.
 Antibiotics disposed of in sewage water can convert many sensitive microbes to deadly drug-resistant pathogens.
 Feminization of male fish and renal failure among vultures have also been observed due to exposure to medicines.
 Further, chemicals added to formulations called ‘excipients’ are also harmful to the environment. so there is an urgent need for proper disposal of medicines in India.

-- Flushing of unused or expired medicines should be avoided.
+- Flushing of unused or expired medicines is a highly improper disposal of medicines in India, which should be avoided.
 But for certain medicines, flushing is preferable as their dilution in wastewater is safer than the accidental intake of even a single dose by a person without a prescription.
-Some of these medicines include Diazepam, Fentanyl, Morphine, Oxycodone, etc.
+Some of these dangerous medicines include Diazepam, Fentanyl, Morphine, Oxycodone, etc.

 - Unused medicines should be given back to pharmacies, which can send them to industries to be recycled and reused.
 This concept sensitizes the community and protects the environment.
 Another effective way of drug disposal is to donate unused medicines to any community drug take-back programs.